-Mainly researchers from the Biobased Building research group, Giuliana Scuderi and Marianna Coelho work in this lab.
+Mainly researchers from the Biobased Building research group, Marianna Coelho works in this lab.
 Marianna talks about their work.
 “Our goal with the viberscrete project is to get a significant percentage of miscanthus fibers, also called elephant grass, in concrete.

 For that, it is essential to go deep into the mix design.
 With the optimal amount of cement, water, sand, gravel and miscanthus fibers, it is possible to get strong concrete with a high content of natural fibers.